GoogleChrome/developer.chrome.com/site/en/docs/extensions/apps/index.md

 !!!

-This page talks about legacy packaged apps — how you implement them, and how they're different from extensions and ordinary web apps.
+This page talks about legacy packaged apps—how you implement them, and how they're different from extensions and ordinary web apps.

 ## Overview {: #overview }